 - Uncontrolled hypertension.

 - Coronary artery bypass graft within 10 days.

 - Cerebrovascular accident within three days.

 - Uncontrolled cardiac arrhythmia.

 - Severe symptomatic valvular heart disease.

-- Uncomplicated percutaneous coronary interventions (eg angioplasty with stent placement) within 5 days - individual assessment is needed after that to ensure fitness and stability.
+- Uncomplicated percutaneous coronary interventions (eg, angioplasty with stent placement) within five days - individual assessment is needed after that to ensure fitness and stability.

 The decrease in oxygen saturated during air travel may affect those with cardiovascular disease.
 Indications for in-flight oxygen in cardiovascular disease include:

 - Need for oxygen at baseline altitude.